awsdocs/amazon-inspector-user-guide/doc_source/inspector_agents.md

 An Amazon Inspector agent is not required to run the [Network Reachability](inspector_network-reachability.md) rules package\.

 **Important**
 The Amazon Inspector agent relies on Amazon EC2 instance metadata to function correctly\.
-It accesses instance metadata using version 1 of the Instance Metadata Service \(IMDSv1\)\.
+It accesses instance metadata using version 1 or version 2 of the Instance Metadata Service \(IMDSv1 or IMDSv2\)\.
 See [Instance Metadata and User Data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html) to learn more about EC2 instance metadata and access methods\.
-If you attach a resource policy that enforces IMDSv2 only access, then the Inspector agent will not function correctly\.
-In this case, the Inspector service reports the agent’s status as unhealthy and will be unable to assess the instance\.

 **Topics**
 + [Amazon Inspector agent privileges](#agent-privileges)